xue2sheng/GenealogicalTree/README.md

 ## Generate only documentation

-Similar commands to the previous ones:
+Similar commands to the previous ones, just the compiler is not required:

           mkdir build
           cd build